janeshsutharios/DSA_iOS_Swift/GetSDEReady/Tree/TreeTheory.md

 ## 🔰 Example Binary Tree

-We'll use the following tree for demonstration:
+We'll use the following tree for demonstration:[1, 2, 3, 4, 5, 6]

 ```
         1